AnyBody/tutorials/A_Getting_started/lesson2.md

 # Lesson 2: Controlling the Posture

+The script editor currently shows the main file of the model, which includes the line of code `Main = {}`.
+Any basic AnyScript contains a main file that defines the model's structure and the operations to be performed on the model.

-The Standing Model's posture is defined by the angles at the anatomical joints.
+The `Mannequin.any` file, included in the main file, determines the posture of the Standing Model by specifying the angles at the anatomical joints.

-These specifications have been collected in one of the model files, "Mannequin.any".
-Scroll down to the line which says `#include "Model\Mannequin.any"`.
+Scroll down to the line that says `#include "Model\Mannequin.any"`.

 ## Mannequin file structure